erozario/ansible-role-grafana/README.md

 Installation
 ------------

-erozario.grafana is an Ansible role distributed globally using Ansible Galaxy.
-In order to install erozario/grafana role you can use the following command.
+erozario.ansible-role-grafana is an Ansible role distributed globally using Ansible Galaxy.
+In order to install erozario.ansible-role-grafana role you can use the following command.

     $ ansible-galaxy install erozario.grafana